SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textbf{Baseline:} We use Secureboost provided in FATE-1.5 as the federation learning baseline and Xgboost as the local modeling baseline.
+\textbf{Baseline:} We use Secureboost provided in FATE v1.5 as the federated learning algorithm baseline and XGBoost as non-federated algorithm baseline.

-\textbf{Environment:} The framework is developed based on FATE-1.6.
-Our experiments are conducted on two machines which are guest and host respectively.
+\textbf{Environment:} Our experiments are conducted on two machines which are active and passive party respectively.
 Each machine has 16 cores and 32GB RAM.
 They are deployed in intranet with a network speed of 1GBps.